Apprenticeship Program - Limited Energy Technicians

 * Local apprenticeship committee may require additional qualifications.

 Limited energy technicians work indoors and outdoors.
-The work may require standing, bending and reaching in cold and wet conditions, and working either in confined crawl spaces or at heights.
+The work may require standing, bending and reaching in cold and wet conditions, and working in confined crawl spaces and at heights.

 Minimum Journey-level Wage

 License B: $25.38 per hour